 Former rugby league player Ricky Bibey ‘found dead in Florence hotel room’

-The 40-year-old retired rugby league star, from Manchester, was reportedly found dead in his room at the four-star Hotel Continentale.
+The 40-year-old, from Manchester, was reportedly found dead in his room at the four-star Hotel Continentale

 Former rugby league player Ricky Bibey has been named by Italian media as the British man found dead at a hotel in Florence.

-The 40-year-old retired rugby league star, from Manchester, was reportedly found dead in his room at the four-star Hotel Continentale on Saturday morning after staff alerted the police.
+The 40-year-old, from Manchester, was reportedly found dead in his room at the four-star Hotel Continentale on Saturday morning after staff alerted the police.

 He was said to have arrived on Friday with a 43-year-old woman, thought to be his partner, who is being treated at the city’s Careggi hospital after she was found alongside him with serious injuries.

-Italian newspaper La Nazione said that the man found dead was Mr Bibey, who has played for teams including St Helens, Wigan Warriors, Wakefield Trinity, and Leigh Centurions.
+Italian newspaper La Nazione said that the man found dead was Bibey, who has played for teams including St Helens, Wigan Warriors, Wakefield Trinity and Leigh Centurions.

-His former clubs and teammates paid tribute to him on Sunday, with rugby star Leon Pryce writing on Twitter: “Sincere condolences to Ricky’s family.
+His former clubs and team-mates paid tribute to him on Sunday, with Leon Pryce writing on Twitter: “Sincere condolences to Ricky’s family.
 We played against each other since the age of about 14.

 “Yorkshire vs Lancashire & together for England schools boys U16’s.
 A great lad.
 Absolutely devastating news.
 RIP Ricky.”